Episode 3

 Speaker C:

-Me personally, I think to the current foster youth, you're in control.
+Me personally, I think to the current farce of youth, you're in control.

 Speaker C: